Meet Me in St. Louis

-Meet Me in St. Louis is a 1944 American Christmas musical film in Technicolor made by Metro-Goldwyn-Mayer.
+Meet Me in St. Louis is a 1944 American musical film in Technicolor made by Metro-Goldwyn-Mayer.
 Divided into a series of seasonal vignettes, starting with Summer 1903, it relates the story of a year in the life of the Smith family in St. Louis leading up to the opening of the Louisiana Purchase Exposition (most commonly referred to as the World's Fair) in the spring of 1904.
-The film stars Judy Garland, Margaret O'Brien, Mary Astor, Lucille Bremer, Tom Drake, Leon Ames, Marjorie Main, Harry Davenport, June Lockhart and Joan Carroll.
+The film stars Judy Garland, Margaret O'Brien, Mary Astor, Lucille Bremer, Tom Drake, Leon Ames, Marjorie Main, Harry Davenport, June Lockhart, and Joan Carroll.

 The film was adapted by Irving Brecher and Fred F. Finklehoffe from a series of short stories by Sally Benson originally published in The New Yorker magazine called "The Kensington Stories" and later in novel form as Meet Me in St. Louis.
 The film was directed by Vincente Minnelli, who met Garland on the set and later married her.
-Tony Award-winning designer Lemuel Ayers served as the film's art director.
+Tony Award-winning designer Lemuel Ayers served as its art director.

 Upon its release, Meet Me in St. Louis was both a critical and a commercial success.
-It became the second-highest-grossing film of 1944, second only to Going My Way, and was also MGM's most successful musical of the 1940s.
-In 1994, the film was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the United States National Film Registry.
+It became the second-highest-grossing film of the year, behind only Going My Way, and was also MGM's most successful musical of the 1940s.
+In 1994, it was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the United States National Film Registry.

-Garland debuted the standards "The Trolley Song", "The Boy Next Door" and "Have Yourself a Merry Little Christmas", all written by Hugh Martin and Ralph Blane for the film, and all of which became hits after the film was released.
+In the film, Garland debuted the standards "The Trolley Song", "The Boy Next Door", and "Have Yourself a Merry Little Christmas", all by Hugh Martin and Ralph Blane and all of which became hits after the film's release.
 The film's producer Arthur Freed also wrote and performed one of the songs.